HypnoBeaverMoose/hypnobeavermoose.github.io/resume.md

 ---

-### Senior Engineer  09/2020 - 06/2022
+### Senior Engineer  09/2020 - 09/2022
 #### [Raraland Inc](https://www.rara.co/).

 Raraland Inc. is a US-based startup, that aims to revolutionize how people create and share games.
 The company's flagship product Rara was a mobile engine, that allowed users to create and share games entirely on their mobile devices.
 It was in a way similar to Roblox, however, the game creation was strictly mobile.
 The entire engine was built on top of Unity.

 During this period I built a major part of the engine and was responsible for a lot of the architectural decisions.
 I also took up a large long running refactoring effort to improve stability and development velocity, while at the same time pumping out features.
-Basically,we were changing the tires while racing.
+Basically, we were changing the tires while racing.
  - Core Architecture - How the engine was built.
 Entities, Instances, Components, Properties etc. Three different types of data models:
    - Backend - how the a game was represented on the server along with backwards compatibility.
    - Editmode - what the game creator sees, including different entities, components, and properties.